Development

 Repository structure and project architecture

-React Native IDE consist of a number of modules we are outlining below.
+Radon IDE consist of a number of modules we are outlining below.
 It is useful to understand this architecture a bit more before contributing, so that it is cleaner which module is responsible for what part of the functionality:

-1. Main vscode extension code – this is the entry point for the extension that is booted up in a separate process by vscode.
-The code resides under packages/vscode-extension with the main entry point being packages/vscode-extension/src/extension.ts file.
-The extension code is responsible for orchestrating all actions with external process such as launching builds, as well as handling communication between the frontend and vscode APIs.
+- Main vscode extension code – this is the entry point for the extension that is booted up in a separate process by vscode.
+The code resides under

-3. Simulator server – this code lives in a separate repository which isn't open source yet.
+.
+Vscode launches the frontend portion using iframe, which enforces some limitations on what the frontend app can do (i.e. can't launch external processes directly).
+For this reason, most of the logic relies on calling to the main extension. - Simulator server – this code lives in a separate repository which isn't open source.
 It implements a server application that communicates with iOS simulator and Android emulator processes.
 The server is controlled from the main extension code which communicates with it via standard input/output.
 Currently simulator server is distributed as prebuilt binary.

 Development setup